hkhushzad/healthcare-claims-sql-analysis/README.md

 ---

 ## 🌟 Project Overview
-This project analyzes medical malpractice claims data to identify patterns in claim severity, payout amounts, medical specialties, insurance type, and legal representation.
+Conducts structured analysis of medical malpractice claims data to evaluate patterns in claim severity, payout distributions, medical specialties, insurance types, and legal representation

+Focuses on identifying key drivers of healthcare cost variation and risk exposure across clinical and demographic factors

-The objective is to generate healthcare cost and risk insights relevant to healthcare organizations, insurers, and policy-oriented stakeholders.
+Translates raw claims data into actionable insights on healthcare cost behavior and system-level risk trends Supports interpretation of findings relevant to healthcare financing, insurance operations, and policy-oriented decision-making

 ---

-## 🎯 Project Goals
+## 🎯 Analytical Approach

-Dataset Setup: Create claims_data table and import medicalmalpractice.csv for structured analysis.
+Established analytical dataset by creating the claims_data table and importing medicalmalpractice.csv for structured evaluation
-Data Quality: Identify and assess missing or inconsistent values across all variables.
-Descriptive Analysis: Analyze claim distributions by insurance type, specialty, and gender; calculate average, minimum, maximum, and high-value claims; assess severity patterns.
+Performed data quality assessment to identify and evaluate missing or inconsistent values across all variables Conducted descriptive statistical analysis to examine claim distributions by insurance type, medical specialty, and gender, including average, minimum, maximum, and high-value claims
-Demographic Insights: Evaluate trends across age groups, marital status, gender, and attorney representation.
+Evaluated demographic patterns across age groups, marital status, gender, and attorney representation to identify variation in claim outcomes
-Specialty Financial Analysis: Identify specialties with highest total and average claim costs; examine cost distribution across medical fields.
-Aggregated Insights: Produce summary tables to support interpretation of healthcare cost and risk drivers.
+Performed specialty-level financial analysis to identify high-cost medical fields based on total and average claim amounts Developed aggregated summary tables to support interpretation of healthcare cost drivers and risk distribution patterns

 ---